Who Will Pay For College – You or Your Kids?

 Have the Talk Now: Who's Going to Pay the Student Loan Bills - You or Your Kids?

-As you help your college-bound son or daughter plan for college, take a step back and consider these statistics: U.S. student loan debt is $1.2 trillion, with $3,000 of student loan debt accruing every second.
-And the average amount owed by a 2016 grad? $37,000.
+As you help your college-bound son or daughter plan for college, take a step back and consider these statistics: U.S. student loan debt is over $1.2 trillion, with $3,000 of student loan debt accruing every second.

 Then factor in that only 20 states require high school students to take a course in economics, and it's no wonder that for many parents, explaining the ins and outs of taking on a loan — and paying it back — rests heavy on their shoulders.